efearon1/advancedKDB/README.md

 # advancedKDB

 Configuration file `env.sh` located in `advancedKDB/config` directory.
-Adjust accorindgly, then set the environment
+Adjust accorindgly, then set the environment:
 ```bash
 $ ./config/env.sh
 ```

 ## Exercise 1
 ### Number 1-5
-Each of the processes can be started from advancedKDB directory as such:
+Each of the processes can be started from the `advancedKDB` directory as such:
 #### Tickerplant
 ```bash
 $ nohup q ${KDB_HOME}/tick.q sym ${TP_LOG_DIR} -p ${TP_PORT} >> ${LOG_DIR}/tick.log 2>&1 &